-Results for the population regression can be seen below.
+Results for the population regression are outlined in this section.
 A number of variables are significant at the 1%, 5% and 10% statistical significance level, making them useful explanatory variables for describing population density.
 Statistical significance at the 5% level means that there is less than a 5% probability of the explanatory variable having a coefficient of zero (and therefore not found to affect density) given the observed coefficient.